 About Roo

-Roo is a male Australian Cattle Dog over 5 years old.
+Roo is a male Australian Cattle Dog almost 6 years old.
 Carefully selected as a great representative of his breed, Tatum decided to make him part of their program.
 Tatum has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent health testing